laukomatic/SecretAgentBotAndGame/README.md

   9. The further Agent comes the better, if he comes till move 24 and survives it he WON.
 If I was unclear, please say it I'll fix the problem.
 As you can see it's highly strategical game, based on probabiliies, that is why I think it could be automated.

+Sorry, for not meantioning it clearly enough.
+**Secret Agent wins if he/she manages to escape police for 24 rounds, or till they are unable to move.
+The police wins if they come on the same place as Agent is, at that moment.
+Also, agent is not allowed to move to the place that is occupied by the police.**
+In, short the goal of the game is to stay hidden as an Agent, while the goal of police is to find you.